StefanoLia/Hotel-management-software/README.md

 # Hotel-management-software
-This is the project I developed for the course of Object Programming in C++ during University
+This is the project I developed for the course of Object Oriented Programming in C++ during University

 ## Development Environment
 * Compiler: GCC 4.9.1, 64 bit